ampproject/amphtml/extensions/amp-story/amp-story.md

 ---
 $category@: presentation
 formats:
+  - websites
   - stories
 teaser:
-  text: The end screen of an AMP story, showcasing sharing and related content.
+  text: A rich, visual storytelling format.
 ---
 <!--
-Copyright 2019 The AMP HTML Authors.
+Copyright 2017 The AMP HTML Authors.
 All Rights Reserved.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.